-Major Ben Marco (Frank Sinatra) is an intelligence officer in the U.S. Army.
-He served valiantly as a captain in the Korean war and his Sergeant, Raymond Shaw (Laurence Harvey), even won the Medal of Honor.
-Marco has a major problem however: he has a recurring nightmare, one where two members of his squad are killed by Shaw.
-He's put on indefinite sick leave and visits Shaw in New York.
-Shaw for his part has established himself well, despite the misgivings of his domineering mother, Mrs. Eleanor Shaw Iselin (Angela Lansbury).
+Major Bennett Marco (Frank Sinatra) is an intelligence officer in the U.S. Army.
+He served valiantly as a Captain in the Korean war and his Sergeant, Raymond Shaw (Laurence Harvey), even received the Medal of Honor.
+Marco has a major problem however: he has a recurring nightmare, one where two members of his squad were killed by Shaw.
+He's put on indefinite sick leave and visits Shaw in New York City.
+Shaw, for his part. has established himself well, despite the misgivings of his domineering mother, Mrs. Eleanor Shaw Iselin (Dame Angela Lansbury).
 She is a red-baiter, accusing anyone who disagrees with her right-wing reactionary views of being a Communist.
-Raymond hates her, not only for how she's treated him but equally because of his step-father, the ineffectual U.S. Senator John Iselin (James Gregory), who is intent on seeking higher office.
-When Marco learns that others in his Korean War unit have nightmares similar to his own, he realizes that something happened to all of them in Korea and that Raymond Shaw is the focal point.
+Raymond hates her, not only for how she's treated him, but equally because of his stepfather, the ineffectual U.S. Senator John Iselin (James Gregory), who is intent on seeking higher office.
+When Marco learns that others in his Korean War unit have had nightmares similar to his own, he realizes that something happened to all of them in Korea, and that Raymond Shaw is the focal point.

-After Raymond (Laurence Harvey) returns from the Korean War as a decorated hero, the other members of his platoon can't really remember what he did to win his medal.
-Two of the soldiers start having recurring nightmares, and one of them decides to investigate Raymonds current activities.
-What dark and sinister secrets are being withheld by the Government and the Army?
+After Raymond Shaw (Laurence Harvey) returns from the Korean War as a decorated hero, the surviving members of his platoon can't really remember the actions with which he is credited, having done in order to receive the Congressional Medal of Honor.
+Two of the soldiers start having recurring nightmares, and one of them decides to investigate Raymond's current activities.
+What dark and sinister secrets are being withheld by or from the Government and the Army?

-In Korea in 1952, a US Army patrol is ambushed by Communist soldiers.
-A year later the squad, having escaped, returns to the US, where Staff Sergeant Raymond Shaw (Laurence Harvey) is to receive the Medal of Honor for single-handedly saving the lives of the squad.
-Shaw is the son of Elanor Iselin (Angela Lansbury), wife of US Senator John Yerkes Iselin (James Gregory), and Mrs. Iselin turns the return of Raymond into a political rally that brings out building hostility between son and mother over the ambitions of Johnny Iselin.
-But there is more involved, for the actions of Raymond Shaw are not what everyone believes they are, and the nightmares of a US Army officer, Bennett Marco (Frank Sinatra), leads to investigation of Raymond that unlocks a stunning political conspiracy that sweeps up Johnny and Elanor Iselin, and which only Bennett Marco can possibly stop.
+In South Korea in 1952, a U.S. Army patrol is ambushed by Communist soldiers.
+A year later, the squad, having escaped, returns to the U.S., where Staff Sergeant Raymond Shaw (Laurence Harvey) is to receive the Congressional Medal of Honor for single-handedly saving the lives of the squad.
+Shaw is the son of Mrs. Eleanor Shaw Iselin (Dame Angela Lansbury), wife of U.S. Senator John Yerkes Iselin (James Gregory).
+Mrs. Iselin turns Raymond's return into a triumphant political rally that brings out building hostility between son and mother over her own ambitions and those of her husband, Raymond's despised and detested stepfather, Senator Iselin.
+But there is more involved, for Shaw is not what everyone says he is.
+The nightmares of a U.S. Army officer, Major Bennett Marco (Frank Sinatra), Shaw's wartime superior, lead to an investigation that unlocks a stunning political conspiracy that sweeps up everyone, and which only Marco can stop.

 Shaw's mother, Mrs. Eleanor Iselin (Angela Lansbury), is the driving force behind her husband, Shaw's step-father, Senator John Yerkes Iselin (James Gregory), a bombastic demagogue in the style of Joseph McCarthy, who is dismissed by most people as a fool.
 Shaw hates them both, especially his domineering mother.
 Senator Iselin's political stature is established when (per his wife's orders) he interrupts a televised press conference given by the Secretary of Defense, accusing him of knowing that some 207 Defense Department employees are "card carrying" Communists.
 This provokes the expected chaos and shock among journalists and an enraged reaction from the Secretary.

-However, unknown to everyone including Raymond, the Iselins are actually Communist agents with a plan intended to take them all the way to the White House.
+Unknown to everyone including Raymond, the Iselins (or possibly only Mrs. Iselin) are actually Stalinist agents with a plan intended to take them all the way to the White House.
 His mother is actually the American "operative" for whom Raymond is to effect the operation's final step.
 Raymond was conditioned in Manchuria to be an unwitting assassin whose actions are triggered by a Queen of Diamonds playing card.
 When he sees it, he will obey the next suggestion or order given to him by anyone.
-When given instructions to kill selected targets, he must also kill any witnesses and never remember his actions, making him the perfect assassin.
-It is revealed that Shaw's heroic action was a false memory implanted in the platoon by the communists in Manchuria, and that they were covertly returned to the American lines when their conditioning was completed.
+When given instructions to kill selected targets, he must also kill any witnesses and never remember his actions, making him the perfect assassin as he can never feel fear or guilt.
+It is revealed that Shaw's heroism was a false memory implanted in the platoon by the Communists in Manchuria, and that they were covertly returned to the American lines only after their conditioning was completed.
 The actions for which Shaw was awarded his Medal of Honor never took place.

 Raymond briefly finds happiness when he rekindles a youthful romance with Jocelyn Jordan (Leslie Parrish), the daughter of Senator Thomas Jordan (John McGiver), one of his stepfather's political rivals.
 Raymond had previously courted Jocelyn in order to get at his parents in a Romeo and Juliet-style romance, but they then genuinely fell in love, both she and her father being the nearest thing Raymond has ever had to having friends.
 Mrs. Iselin broke up the relationship for obvious political reasons, but now facilitates the couple's reunion as part of her scheme to garner the support of Senator Jordan for her husband's own sudden vice presidential bid.

-Jocelyn, wearing a Queen of Diamonds costume outfit, inadvertently hypnotizes Raymond at a costume party thrown by the Iselins and the couple elopes.
-Although pleased with the match, Senator Jordan makes it clear to Mrs. Iselin that he will move for her husband's impeachment if he makes any attempt to seek the vice-presidential nomination.
+Jocelyn, wearing a Queen of Diamonds costume outfit, inadvertently hypnotizes Raymond at a costume party thrown by the Iselins at their Long Island home and the couple elopes.
+Although tolerant of the match, Senator Jordan makes it clear to Mrs. Iselin that he will move for her husband's impeachment if he makes any attempt to seek the vice-presidential nomination.
 Raymond's conditioning is then triggered by his mother and he is sent to assassinate Jordan.
 Jocelyn happens upon the scene and is also shot dead as a witness to the event.
 Raymond has no knowledge of his actions and is genuinely grief-stricken when he learns of the murders.

 Marco's attempt to free Raymond appears to have failed.
 Raymond enters the convention hall disguised as a Catholic priest and takes up a position to carry out the assassination as he was instructed, using a rifle with a scope.
 Marco and his supervisor, Colonel Milt (Douglas Henderson), arrive at the convention to stop him.
-As the Presidential nominee (Robert Riordan) makes his speech, Raymond instead takes his revenge by shooting his stepfather and mother dead.
-He then commits suicide in front of Marco while wearing his Medal of Honor.
+As the Presidential nominee (Robert Riordan) makes his speech, Raymond instead shoots his stepfather and mother dead.
+He then commits suicide in front of Marco while wearing his undeserved Medal of Honor.